percona/percona-server/doc/source/performance/xtradb_performance_improvements_for_io-bound_highly-concurrent_workloads.rst

 It accepts both absolute and relative paths.
 In the latter case they are treated as relative to the data directory.

-|Percona Server| has introduced several options, only available in builds
-compiled with ``UNIV_PERF_DEBUG`` C preprocessor define.
+**Percona Server for MySQL** has introduced several options, only available in builds compiled with ``UNIV_PERF_DEBUG`` C preprocessor define.

 .. variable:: innodb_sched_priority_master